robotframework/robotframework/CONTRIBUTING.rst

 Bugs and enhancements are tracked in the `issue tracker
 <https://github.com/robotframework/robotframework/issues>`_.
 If you are
-unsure if something is a bug or is a feature worth implementing, you can first ask on `robotframework-users`_ list or `IRC
+unsure if something is a bug or is a feature worth implementing, you can first ask on `robotframework-users`_ mailing list, on `IRC
 <http://webchat.freenode.net/?channels=robotframework&prompt=1>`_
+(#robotframework on irc.freenode.net), or on `Slack
-(#robotframework on irc.freenode.net).
-These and other similar forums, not the issue tracker, are also places where to ask general questions.
+<https://robotframework-slack.herokuapp.com>`_.
+These and other similar
+forums, not the issue tracker, are also places where to ask general questions.

 Before submitting a new issue, it is always a good idea to check is the same bug or enhancement already reported.
 If it is, please add your comments